aiji42/next-with-split/README.md

 const withSplit = require('next-with-split')({
   splits: {
     example1: { // Identification of A/B tests (any)
-      path: '/foo/:path*', // Paths to perform A/B testing.
-(Follow the notation of the rewrite rules.)
+      path: '/foo/*', // Paths to perform A/B testing. (regular expression)
       hosts: {
         // [branch name]: host name
         original: 'example.com',
         'challenger-for-example1': 'challenger-for-example1.vercel.app',
       },
       cookie: { // Optional (For Sticky's control)
-        maxAge: 60 * 60 * 12 // Number of valid seconds for sticky sessions. (default is 1 day)
+        maxAge: 60 * 60 * 12 * 1000 // Number of valid milliseconds for sticky sessions. (default is 1 day)
       }
     },
     // Multiple A/B tests can be run simultaneously.